Consult the medication dictionary to quickly obtain detailed information

 A sunscreen's protection factor is a measure of its effectiveness.
 This indication estimates the product's protection factor against UVB rays and, thus, against sunburns.
 The protection factor follows the term "SPF" (sun protection factor) on product labels.

-There are simple ways to maximize your sunscreen's beneficial effects:
+There are simple ways to maximize the benefits of your sunscreen:

 Choose a texture (cream, gel, milk or spray) adapted to your needs and preferences.
 We tend to reapply a product with a texture that we like more often.
-A few precautions and the use of an adequate sunscreen will allow you to enjoy these sunny days as a couple, with friends, or as a family!
+A few precautions and the use of an adequate sunscreen will allow you to enjoy these sunny with your partner, friends or family!
 You will also safely fill up on vitamin D!

 Speak to your pharmacist for additional information about sun protection and the products available.